GigaSpaces-ProfessionalServices/gs-core-dev-training/lab20-billing_app-example/billing_app/templates/README.md

 2. You can also run queries from the ops-ui.
 Choose the 'SQL Editor' pane.
 We have run `SELECT * from "com.mycompany.app.model.User" LIMIT 10`
 ![Screenshot of query](https://github.com/GigaSpaces-ProfessionalServices/gs-core-dev-training/blob/main/lab20-billing_app-example/Pictures/ops_ui-query.png)
+3. Go to `localhost:8080/swagger-ui/index.html`.
+This is the REST applications's Swagger endpoint.
+You can use this to experiment with the REST commands.
-3. You can check the rest application by running curl commands against it.
+4. Or you can check the rest application by running curl commands against it.
 Visit this [page](example_curl_commands.md) for a list of curl commands that can be run.

 ## Other Kubernetes environment
 1. To get access to the ops ui, `kubectl port-forward svc/xap-manager-service 8090:8090`.
 The ops-ui should be available on `localhost:8090`.
 Check the minikube section above for notes on the ops-ui.
 2. For the rest application, `kubectl port-forward deployment/rest-app 8080:8080`.
+3. Go to `localhost:8080/swagger-ui/index.html`.
+This is the REST applications's Swagger endpoint.
+You can use this to experiment with the REST commands.
-Visit this [page](example_curl_commands.md) for a list of curl commands that can be run.
+4. Alternatively, visit this [page](example_curl_commands.md) for a list of curl commands that can be run.

 ## 3. Run on local desktop